ko-suta/academic-new2/content/authors/admin/_index.md

 ---

 I am an assistant professor at [Shohoku College](https://www.shohoku.ac.jp/index.html).
-My interests include **labor economics**🧑‍🔧, **political economy** and **experimental economics**.
+My interests include **labor economics**🧑‍🔧, **political economy** and **experimental economics**🪄.
-In my dissertation, I explored how the pursuit of the shareholder-value ideology by management has affected labor policies at large Japanese enterprises.🎏
+In my dissertation, I explored how the pursuit of the shareholder-value ideology by management has affected labor policies at large Japanese enterprises🎏.

-My current research project focuses on the market perception of corporate innovations in Japan.🗾 It is funded by the JSPS Grant-in-Aid for Young Scientists.
+My current research project focuses on the market perception of corporate innovations in Japan🗾.
+It is funded by the JSPS Grant-in-Aid for Young Scientists.

 - [x] Workflow: {{< icon name="r-project" pack="fab" >}}{{< icon name="markdown" pack="fab" >}}